iwswordpress/ndc-gql/11-greet/GUIDE.md

 Note double quotes and argument needs to be the same as specified in Schema.

-Returns scalar type so need for sub fields.
+Returns scalar type so no need for sub fields.

 ```
 {